gbastas/avOnset/README.md

 # avOnset

-This is the code that implements [Convolutional Networks for Visual Onset Detection in the Context of Bowed String Instrument Performances](https://zenodo.org/record/5043899)
+This is the code for the article [Convolutional Networks for Visual Onset Detection in the Context of Bowed String Instrument Performances](https://zenodo.org/record/5043899).

 ## Set environment